paquettm/420-302-VA_A24/LABS/LAB6_I2C_and_OOP_Python.md

    ```

 4.2.
 The following Python3 program looks a bit different from the programs we worked with previously: it is object-oriented.

+What does object-oriented mean?
+Before we continue, take 5 minutes to [watch this video](https://www.youtube.com/watch?v=X3cFiJnxUBY).

-In particular, in this pogram, we define `class TemperatureSensor`, which is a blueprint for the `TemperatureSensor` type of `object`.
+In our own code, as below, we define `class TemperatureSensor`, which is a blueprint for the `TemperatureSensor` type of `object`.

 In class definitions, we write what the instances, or objects of that class will have as `properties` and `methods`.
 Properties are the variables that each object will have to store data.
 Methods are the actions that objects can apply, if called.